 I wanted to empower women to live a Spiritually Authentic life

 Far too many times, I've heard conflicting and challenging messages about women and the role they play in modern society.

-I spent a number of years working as an Image Consultant, helping women overcome the burdens of thinking they were never ENOUGH - we are told we're too tall, too short, too fat, too thin...on and on, and we're never ENOUGH.
+I spent several years working as an Image Consultant, helping my clients overcome the burdens of thinking they were never ENOUGH - we are told we're too tall, too short, too fat, too thin...on and on, and we're never ENOUGH.

-The spiritual and psychic weight of that message of non-acceptance weighed heavily on me and I know it also weighed heavily on my "sisters."
+The spiritual and psychic weight of that message of non-acceptance weighs heavily.
 I'm determined to turn that around and empower women to choose and implement a spiritual foundation that uplifts and invigorates their souls while building healthy self-esteem and unshakeable self-confidence.